faaydemir/openai-powered-snippets/README.md

 ## Usage

-* Get a OpenAI api key you can get it from https://beta.openai.com/
+* Get a OpenAI API key from https://platform.openai.com/account/api-keys
-* Create Snippet File.
+* Create snippet file contains prompts, variable and functions.
-* Set your api key and snippet file in extension settings `File>Preferences>Settings>Extensions>OpenAI Powered Snippets`
+* Set your API key and snippet files in the extension VSCode settings `File>Preferences>Settings>Extensions>OpenAI Powered Snippets`
 ![settings](/media/settings.png)
-* Left click in File and select OpenAI Snippet command.
-Or hit Ctrl+o+a

-Here is a sample snippet file:
-# Creating snippet file
+* In the editor, left-click and select "Run OpenAI Snippet" or use the keyboard shortcut Ctrl+O+A.

+# Snippet Files
-You can create snippet file in yaml,json or js.
+You can create snippet files using either YAML, JSON, or JavaScript.

-Sample snippets files;

-yaml
+Sample files are available for reference at the following GitHub repository: https://github.com/faaydemir/openai-powered-snippets/tree/main/sample-snippet-files.

+Here is a YAML sample file:
 ```yaml
 commands:
   refactor: